Skip to content

 apt -y upgrade

-Install Ceph on all servers and remove cephadm (not using it), numactl for CPU pinning of OSD services
+Install Ceph on all servers and remove cephadm (not using it), numactl for CPU pinning of OSD services.

 apt -y install ceph python3-packaging numactl libhugetlbfs-bin libhugetlbfs0